 Rule out any food allergies or intolerance

 Nowadays, food intolerance and allergies are very common.
 Usually, feeding on such foods will force your stomach to produce more gas hence resulting in bloating.

 Some of the most common foodstuffs, in this case, include lactose, fructose, eggs, gluten, and wheat.

 Fructose and lactose form the chunk of indigestible carbohydrates explaining why they are likely to cause bloating.
 In the case of wheat, most people are intolerant to gluten which is one of the major proteins in wheat.

 It is important to confirm that you are not intolerant to any of these foods.

 They just might be the cause of your bloating misery.

 There are specific over the counter medications that could also help with your bloating.
 Among them are digestive enzyme supplements that go a long way in breaking don ay stubborn carbs within your digestive system.

 Both these supplements are highly effective given that they tend to provide you with instant relief.
-Another viable alternative in this case would be taking probiotics which fights bacteria located within the intestines, and are partially responsible for your bloating woes.
+Another viable alternative, in this case, would be taking probiotics which fight bacteria located within the intestines, and are partially responsible for your bloating woes.